reflex-dev/reflex-web/docs/wrapping-react/logic.md

 As seen in our [events section](https://reflex.dev/docs/state/events/), we can use event triggers to handle events in our Reflex apps.
 When wrapping your own react components, you can use the `get_event_triggers` method to define event triggers for your component.

 Sometimes these event trigger may take in arguments, for example, the `on_change` event trigger for the `HexColorPicker` component we saw in the [wrapping react section](https://reflex.dev/docs/wrapping-react/wrapping-react/).
 In this case, we can use a lambda function to pass in the event argument to the event trigger.
+The function associated with a trigger maps args for the javascript trigger to args that will be passed to the backend event handler function.

 ```python
 class ColorPicker(rx.Component):